 "I grew so much from the experience," he said, describing how he previously "shut down" his emotions.
 "But I think the most important thing I got is that everything is connected.
 Every emotion is connected and it comes from somewhere.
 And just being aware of it.
 Being aware of it in everyday life puts you at such a ... you're at such an advantage."

 In that 2018 chat with Jones, JAY-Z further discussed the "stigma" surrounding mental health in the Black community.

 "I think, actually, it should be in our schools," the rapper said of therapy and mental health resources.
 "Children have the most going on ... social anxiety and all these things are happening to you, and you don't have the language to navigate it."

-Sampson has been open about his history with mental health and dealing with his own anxiety, and told ET earlier this year that he's grateful to be able to continue the conversation through his character, Nathan, on Insecure.
+Sampson has been open about his history with mental health and dealing with his own anxiety, and told ET last year that he's grateful to be able to continue the conversation through his character, Nathan, on Insecure.

 "It's a very personal thing to me because of my history with poor mental health and anxiety, and my brother's struggle with mental illness.
 We actually have a lot of various mental illnesses and poor mental health issues in my family, and substance abuse and such, as I think many families do.
 As a culture in this country, and even right now, as you can see, whenever there's a crisis, whenever something happens... especially right now, Black folk are under attack.
 Their mental health is under attack," he shared.

 "You can't be born in this country as a person of color, but especially as a Black person, without generational trauma, so that's our baseline.
 And then things get layered on top of that, and it's hard to deal with those things and have the language because we are taught to hide those perceived weaknesses or vulnerabilities," he continued.
 "I’m working on that really hard with my nonprofit, BLD PWR, what tools and systems are out there to help us work through these things.
 So, it's an incredible opportunity to be able to talk about something I'm really passionate about."